Nesvilab/MSFragger/tutorial_setup_fragpipe.md

 <br>
 #### Install, update, or use an already downloaded version of MSFragger
-**Use an existing MSFragger .jar file:** In FragPipe, use the 'Browse' button to select the .jar file.
+**Use an existing MSFragger .jar file:** If you already have the latest MSFragger release downloaded, use the 'Browse' button on the Config tab in FragPipe to select the .jar file.

-**Download MSFragger:** In FragPipe, use the 'Download' button to download the latest version of the MSFragger .jar file.
+**Download MSFragger:** In FragPipe, use the 'Download/Update' button to get the latest version of MSFragger.

 <br>
 #### Install, update, or use an already downloaded version of Philosopher
-If you have already downloaded Philosopher, use the 'Browse' button in FragPipe to select the latest Philosopher executable file.
-To upgrade to the most recent release or to download for the first time, use the 'Download' button.
+If you have already downloaded the latest Philosopher release, use the 'Browse' button in FragPipe to select the Philosopher executable file.
+To upgrade to the most recent release or to download for the first time, use the 'Download/Update' button.

 <br>
 #### Optional: install, update, or use an already installed version of Python
 Database splitting (to reduce the size of the in-memory fragment ion index-- helpful for workstations with limited memory or for complex searches) and/or spectral library generation will require Python 3 or above.

 **If you already have Python 3 or above**, make sure the following packages are installed: `numpy`, `pandas`, `matplotlib`, `cython`, and `msproteomicstools`.
 The `easypqp` package is also required to build spectral libraries from timsTOF data.
-Please note: if Python was installed through Anaconda, you will already have all of these packages except for `msproteomicstools` and `easypqp`.
+Please note: if Python was installed through Anaconda, you will already have all of these packages except for `msproteomicstools` (version 0.8.0) and `easypqp`.
 In most cases, you can run `pip install [package name]` to install a missing package.
 To install `easypqp`, you will need to 1) [install Git](https://github.com/git-guides/install-git) if you don't already have it, then 2) open an Anaconda Prompt command line window and run these two commands:

 `pip uninstall --yes easypqp`